Circus Records

 Circus Records is an independent record label founded by Joshua "Flux Pavilion" Steele, Shaun "Doctor P" Brockhurst, Simon Swan and Earl Falconer in 2009.
 Kanye West and Jay-Z sampled the Flux Pavilion song "I Can't Stop" in "Who Gon Stop Me".
 Steele's extended play Blow the Roof also charted at number 60 on the UK Albums Chart.
+The label played a role in making the dubstep genre become more appealing to a mainstream audience.

+History

+Circus Records was founded in 2009 to release "really good dancefloor music that was also appealing to more casual listeners" and to usher the "second wave of dubstep".

+In 2022, Circus Records announced a new sublabel called "Circus Electric" as a place for their more experimental, eclectic, "bold, [and] boundary-pushing" releases.